Green Line Passenger Train Likely To Start Operation From December 20 - UrduPoint

 Green Line Passenger Train Likely To Start Operation From December 20

-ISLAMABAD, Dec 9 (UrduPoint / Pakistan Point News - 9th Dec, 2022 ) :Pakistan Railways is most likely to start operating Green Line passenger Train from December 20 as a superior service to facilitate the passengers besides generating revenues for the department.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 11th Dec, 2022 ) :Pakistan Railways is most likely to start operating the Green Line Passenger Train from December 20 as a superior service to facilitate the passengers besides generating revenues for the department.

 "The train is comprised of two AC Parlor, five AC business, six AC Standards, and four to five economy class coaches," an official in the Ministry of Railways told APP.